Middle school Gifted Program

 The teacher checklist is completed by a student's sixth grade teacher in most cases, or the student's mid-level teachers if placement occurs during the seventh or eighth grade year.

-Highly gifted students can elect to attend Romig Middle School and West High School to be part of the highly gifted cluster group.
+Highly gifted students can elect to attend Romig or Central Middle Schools and West High School to be part of the highly gifted cluster group.
 These services are offered as an option for the highly gifted student whose academic needs cannot be addressed in the regular Honors or Gifted classes offered.
 Eligible students who have the ability and desire for higher-level curriculum are evaluated using the highly gifted matrix.
 Student learning plans for students attending the highly gifted program are reviewed at eighth grade and continue with the student into high school.